Achievable logoAchievable logo

 Claim the assets into an inherited IRA

-If the spousal beneficiary is below the age 59 1/2 and plans to take a distribution, claiming the assets into an inherited IRA is likely their best choice.
-The only downside is that inherited IRAs require distributions to take place.
-In particular, the spousal beneficiary can elect to take annual RMDs or distribute all assets within 10 years.
+If the spousal beneficiary is below age 59 1/2 and plans to take a distribution, claiming the assets into an inherited IRA is likely the better choice.
+The tradeoff is that inherited IRAs require distributions.
+Specifically, the spousal beneficiary can elect to take annual RMDs or distribute all assets within 10 years.

 Non-spouse beneficiary